Kaddu-Hacker/InfiniteYtViews/README.md

 - **No More Manual Setup:**
   - Just activate your venv, run the script, and it will handle the rest!
+  - The script checks and installs all Python dependencies, Tor, geckodriver, and provides clear manual instructions for installation if automatic setup fails.
+  - The infotainment system provides friendly, motivational, and privacy tips throughout the process.
+  - All requirements, setup, and checks are fully automated.
+You only need to run `python3 main.py`.

 ## Features